 |Projected Job Growth (2018-2028)*||8% for architects|

 |Median Salary (2018)*||$79,380 annually for architects|

 Architectural drafters, sometimes referred to as architectural designers, use computer software and other tools to sketch preliminary and final designs for buildings and facilities.
 Drafters may acquire expertise in a specific field, such as residential, commercial or industrial design.
 Education requirements typically include either a certificate or associate's degree in architectural design, drafting or a related field.
 In order to improve job opportunities, architectural drafters may consider certification by the American Design Drafting Association.

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for architectural drafters will decrease by 3% over the 2014-2024 decade.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for architectural drafters will increase slower-than-average by 2% over the 2018-2028 decade.
 Advancements in technology that allow drafting duties to be delegated to other workers are a contributing factor to the decline in jobs in this field.
-The BLS' salary figures indicate architectural drafters earned a median salary of $50,710 per year in 2015.
+The BLS' salary figures indicate architectural drafters earned a median salary of $54,920 per year in 2018.

 Architects plan and design construction projects, including which materials to use and how to structure the building.
 These professional typically meet with clients in order to ascertain needs and requirements.
 Additionally, architects may confer with architectural drafters and project engineers to discuss building systems and structural issues.
 This may include pinpointing the location of heating, vacuum and air conditioning (HVAC) units, as well as determining whether to use concrete or steel for a given application.
 Architects typically have completed a bachelor's degree in architecture and a licensing exam.

 Architects are likely to see a 8% increase in demand between 2018 and 2028, based on the BLS' data.
 The median salary for these professionals in May of 2018 was $79,380, according to the BLS.